|(Backgammon, in Jerusalem)|

 2) the odd philosophical idea that there is suddenly a “moment” (call it time ‘t’) when the conceptus/fetus/inborn child becomes a person, which means at time ‘t-minus-1 second’ it was not.
 “Abortion advocates argue that the unborn entity is not a person and hence not a subject of moral rights until some decisive moment in fetal or postnatal development.”
 (Beckwith, 130) Such a position is incoherent and fraught with philosophical problems.

 “Virtually no one disputes – including leading defenders of abortion-choice – that every mature human being was once an adolescent, a child, an infant, a baby, a newborn, a fetus, and an embryo.”
 (131) But the abortion advocate argues that it is morally permissible to end a human being’s life at the embryo stage of human life.
 How is this possible?
-Beckwith says they argue that not all human beings are equally intrinsically valuable (IV) because some do not have the present capacity to exhibit certain properties or functions that would make them IV.
-(130) Thus, the fetal self is not “intrinsically valuable.”
+Beckwith says they argue that not all human beings are equally intrinsically valuable because some do not have the present capacity to exhibit certain properties or functions that would make them intrinsically valuable.
+(130) The judgment is made that the fetal self is not “intrinsically valuable.”

 WHAT ABOUT THE FOLLOWING POPULAR ARGUMENTS FOR ABORTION CHOICE?
-Beckwith says they many commit the informal logical fallacies of “appeal to pity” and “begging the question.”
+Beckwith says many of them commit the informal logical fallacies of “appeal to pity” and “begging the question.”

 Argument from the dangers of illegal abortions